PhilippeFouquet/JackCouchSite/site/content/values/_index.md

     imageUrl: "/img/values-sustainable.jpg"
   - heading: "Jack Cable"
     text: >
-      Jack Cable started Upholstery business down in Blackwattle Bay Studios in 1995.
+      Jack Cable started his upholstery business down in Blackwattle Bay Studios in 1995.
 He is still in Glebe around broadway area where he relocated in 2000.
-Over 30 years Jack has designed and restored entired houses from lounge room to bedrooms; Jack loves doing soft furnishings and design new cushions.
+Over 30 years Jack has fitted entire houses from lounge room to bedrooms and worked with interior designers; Jack loves doing soft furnishings and design new cushions.
     #imageUrl: "/img/about-jack-cable.jpg"
 ---